austencloud/tka-studio/docs/IMPLEMENTATION_GUIDE.md

 # Complete Implementation Guide

-This guide shows you how to use the authentication system throughout your TKA application.
+This guide shows you how to use the authentication system throughout your TKA Studio application.

 ## Table of Contents